Brawl erupts in S.Africa parliament as opposition party ejected

 He has been urged to step down by a number of senior ANC veterans of the anti-apartheid struggle, which brought liberation icon Nelson Mandela to power in 1994.

-But he retains widespread loyalty in the party, and ANC lawmakers have regularly rallied to Zuma’s defence.
+But Zuma retains widespread loyalty in the party, and ANC lawmakers have regularly rallied to his defence.

 In April, they easily defeated an opposition move to impeach him.

-The EFF, which was also ejected from parliament two weeks ago in similar scenes, has vowed that it will not let Zuma speak in the chamber, saying that it does not recognise him as president in the wake of two recent court cases.
+The EFF, which was also ejected from parliament two weeks ago in similar scenes, says that it does not recognise Zuma as president in the wake of two recent court cases.

 – Corruption charges –